 Before we start comparing React Native and Ionic, let us refresh our knowledge regarding Hybrid and Native apps.

-Native apps are those mobile apps that are built according to the OS guidelines using the language required.
+These mobile apps are built according to the OS guidelines using the language required.
 These apps are developed under the strict technical instructions and user experience guidelines in a mature ecosystem of the operating system.
 Since the app is built specifically for the OS, it runs faster, and user experience is just on the point.
 What I mean by ‘just on the point’ is that the app leverages its native nature to become accessible and smooth for the users.
 Besides, the app can also directly use the device’s features (GPS, address book, camera, etc.) and other OS offerings.
 In short, the native mobile apps are meant to be run on the respective platform that gives the best user experience.

 Now, you know about both Ionic and React Native, so it is time to dive into the comparison on the basis of different parameters.